What is the P-Way Engineering?

 Module 1 P-Way Design

-The first module commences with the key industry of LRT or P-Way Engineering where P-way engineers can explore career opportunities.
+commences with the key industry of LRT or P-Way Engineering where P-way engineers can explore career opportunities.
 Then the module covers the definition of light rail and components of the LRT system.
 Here we have also discussed design speed, minimum curve radii, etc. along with this, the module covers technical terms like crash energy management (CEM), LRV vehicle /bumpers, vehicle dynamic envelope, pantographs, platform horizontal clearance, etc.

 Module 2 P-Way Horizontal Design

-The second module commences with the horizontal design of the LRT Track.
+commences with the horizontal design of the LRT Track.
 It covers link and curves design along with transition length details.
 The design speed of LRT directly influence the desirable minimum horizontal curve requirement, so the module has described the correlation and formulas do determine the curve radii and transition length.

 In the case of LRT, the minimum length of the straight section also plays a very important role because it directly impacts the longest length of the LRT cart that can be accommodated.
 The module then covers the relation of speed with curves and categorised the types of speed at curves such as safe speed, overturning speed, maximum authorised speed, etc.